 Receiver Operating Characteristics (ROCs)

-Click Here to find a fantastic Shiny app created by Maureen Ritchey that demonstrates the dual process model of recognition memory and the influence of familiarity and recollection on receiver operating characteristic (ROC) curves.
+This Shiny app, created by Maureen Ritchey, demonstrates the dual process model of recognition memory (Yonelinas, 1994) and the influence of familiarity and recollection on receiver operating characteristic (ROC) curves.